mr-cmu/assignment2-handout/README.md

 test_data_structure successful.
 ```

-Additionally, there is a `office` map available for testing.
+Additionally, there is an `i_love_mr` map available for testing.
 In the autograder, we will
 run several unseen maps to test the accuracy of your solution.
 Passing `test_data_structure`
 is worth 10 points.